In "beautiful China", local polluters still hold sway

 "LEAD BOSSES"

-In Tianying the government and the town's largest employer are all but indistinguishable: the Jiaxin Group, owner of the main foundry at the centre of town, is a state-owned company.
+In Tianying the government and the town's largest employer are all but indistinguishable: the Huaxin Group, owner of the main foundry at the centre of town, is a state-owned company.

 Unsurprisingly, amidst the town's dwindling population of around 100,000, the words "beautiful China" elicit scepticism.